longturn/freeciv21/docs/General/faq.rst

 * Build a city and claim the tiles first.
 * Grow your cities super big and much bigger than your neighbor's cities.
-National borders can move at Turn Change based on Culture score.
+National borders can move at Turn Change based on culture score.
 * Build a Fortress and place a Military unit (e.g. a :unit:`Phalanx`) inside the Fortress.
 * Conquer the city and take its tiles for your own.